stefanvangastel/vsphere-cpi-csi-helm/README.md

 ## Configuration

-The following table lists the configurable parameters of the vSphere CPI chart and their default values.
+The following table lists the configurable parameters of the vSphere CPI+CSIchart and their default values.

+> **Warning**: In creating this chart we aimed to make it as simple and fast to deploy as possible.
+Therefore you will not find an excess of options and configuration values.

 |             Parameter                    |            Description              |                  Default               |
 |------------------------------------------|-------------------------------------|----------------------------------------|